 With stay-at-home orders likely extending at least through May, there’s a lot to learn from Easter in planning for the upcoming celebrations of Mother’s Day and Memorial Day— and perhaps for holidays even further into the future.
 As shoppers adjust to the limitations created by COVID-19, the retailers and manufacturers that win will be those who adjust their messaging and offers to match these new needs, so having insight into both shopper behavior and the competitive promotional landscape will be of paramount importance.

 Numerator will continue to closely monitor the situation to ensure brands and retailers have the most up-to-date information on consumer behavior.
 Each week during the outbreak we will publish a variety of resources to help you understand COVID-19’s impact on consumers.
-All of these resources can be found at our Coronavirus Research Center.

 For more information on how your brand or category is affected by COVID-19, please contact your Numerator Customer Success and Consultants or get in touch with us.